kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 #### (3) The "store" directory

-The Test Case creates a directory named in the format of `yyyyMMdd_hhmmss`.
+Once finished, the Test Case creates a directory named in the format of `yyyyMMdd_hhmmss`.
 The directory looks like this:

 ```
 $ tree store